 Introduced in the late 1960s, the 737-200 is the original Boeing 737 model designed for short- to medium-haul routes.
-It features twin rear-mounted engines and became known for its rugged design, reliability, and ability to operate from shorter runways.
-It was widely adopted globally and laid the foundation for the 737 family.
+It features twin wing-mounted engines and became known for its rugged design, reliability, and ability to operate from shorter, even unpaved runways in remote areas.

 | ICAO code | B732 |

 The 737-300 launched the Classic series in the 1980s with improved CFM56 turbofan engines, offering better fuel efficiency, range, and noise reduction compared to earlier models.
-It seats about 130 passengers and became popular for both domestic and regional routes due to its operational flexibility.
+It seats about 130 passengers and became popular for both domestic and regional routes.

 | ICAO code | B733 |